 A good personal trainer would encourage your client to commit to the training programme, so you need to practice what you preach!

-For employers, commitment and reliability is one of the most important personal trainer skills they are looking for, as it determines how you will be as an employee.
+For employers, commitment and reliability are one of the most important personal trainer skills they are looking for, as it determines how you will be as an employee.
 They may ask for references from your previous job to vouch for how reliable you are.

 8. Creativity